 Measles, Mumps, and Rubella

 New York State law requires all students registered for 6 or more credits, born on or after January 1, 1957, prove immunity to measles, mumps, and rubella.
-Students who are not in compliance with the mandatory requirements will not be allowed to attend the College, or participate in extra-curricular or co-curricular activities.
+Students who are not in compliance with the mandatory requirements will not be allowed to attend the University, or participate in extra-curricular or co-curricular activities.

 Public Health Law 2165 requires proof of immunity for measles, mumps and rubella: